Meet Our Veterinarians

 He practices at both Town & Country Animal Hospital and Columbia Pike Animal Hospital and Emergency Center.
 Dr. Hall completed his undergraduate degree at West Virginia University and his Doctorate of Veterinary Medicine degree at Virginia Tech.

-Alexandria Stocks, DVM
+Alexandra Stocks, DVM

 On a personal mission to “save the world,” Dr. Stocks studied Environmental Science and Ecology while working as a State Park Ranger before she became a Veterinarian.
 She feels honored to have found a vocation where she can combine her love of patient care and animals.
 She genuinely enjoys the mystery of Veterinary care as it sometimes involves research.